terrordayvg/Authentication-of-QKD/README.rst

     Usage:

-       Usage: PT_VQC is divided into 2 main parts:
+        PT_VQC is divided into 2 main parts:
         -Data generation via the User and Att codes ; Providing a set of classical output strings in the authentication.

         -Post-processing via DNN and static method ; Used to distinguish user from an attacker.